 It was June 7, 1917, a little after three in the morning.
 Over a small swath of Belgium known as Messines Ridge, the first rays of dawn glittered on the horizon.
 Mud-splattered German soldiers slumbered in their trenches, while their British counterparts huddled across the way.
-A few flares fizzled over the soggy fields that were riddled with shell holes and puddles.
+A few flares fizzled over the soggy fields riddled with shell holes and puddles.
 Sporadic artillery guns woke up and belched the first cannons of “morning hate.”
-It looked like this day would be just like any other…
+A day that started out like any other…

 …Until the clock struck 3:10am exactly.
 Then, the Battle of Messines Ridge opened with a bang.
 A really, really big bang.
-A bang that took almost two years to put into place, that involved nineteen separate mines, thousands of personnel, and about 990,000 pounds of explosives.
-A bang that killed 10,000 unsuspecting German soldiers in one fell swoop, injured countless others, caused eternal hearing problems, and left a permanent scar in the plains of Belgium that is still visible today.
+One that took almost two years to put into place, that involved nineteen separate mines, thousands of personnel, and about 990,000 pounds of explosives.
+A bang that killed 10,000 unsuspecting German soldiers in one fell swoop, injured countless others, caused eternal hearing problems, and left a permanent scar in the plains of Belgium that remains visible today.

 Messines Ridge and the Ypres Salient of WWI was notorious.
-It was a muddy piece of earth that changed hands too many times to count.
+A muddy piece of earth that changed hands too many times to count.
 Soldiers in opposing trenches had been bogged down in the mud since the first big slug-out in 1914.
 In addition to the stalemate of battle and frequent dousing with poison gas, the poor bloody infantries also had the elements to contend with.
-The summer rains turned the ground into soup and flooded out trenches filled with men on the brink.
+The summer rains turned the ground into soup and flooded out trenches.
 Mud became an inescapable part of life.
 It coated their clothes, weighed down their boots, soiled their rifles, and even tainted their rations.

 There was no end in sight to the suffering either.
-Time after time, British attacks against the German-held positions on Messines Ridge and Hill 60 were smashed in humiliating defeats, as well as tragic body counts.
+Time after time, British attacks against the German-held positions on Messines Ridge and Hill 60 got smashed in humiliating defeats, as well as tragic body counts.
 Morale had sunk to the cellar.
-The British grew desperate to break out.
+The British grew desperate to break out of the stalemate.

 Digging began early in 1916, with the Durham Light Infantry and the Royal Engineers leading the charge (in work and explosives).
-Taking on the nickname “clay kickers,” they dug out multiple mineshafts with minimal protection, and only some support boards kept them from caving in.
+Taking the nickname “clay kickers,” they dug out multiple mineshafts with minimal protection, and only some support boards kept the whole thing from caving in.
 In a scary, subterranean world, thousands of soldiers picked away at the clay while the war thumped on above them.
-Their hours were long, and the work was exhausting.
-The air was damp and muddy, and one wrong swing with a pick-axe could bring the Ypres salient crashing down on their shoulders.
+They suffered long hours and completely exhausting work, in damp moldy air and muddy pits.
+One wrong swing with a pick-axe could bring the Ypres salient crashing down on their shoulders.
 They could also be discovered at any moment by German raiding parties.
 In addition to that, the job was prime for mishaps and accidents.

-By 1917, over twenty mine shafts had been carved out deep below Hill 60, which was the prime target of the attack.
+By 1917, over twenty mine shafts had been carved out below Hill 60, the prime target of the attack.
 Large, open chambers had also been readied for the mountain of ammonal explosives.
-They were hauled into the chambers in canvas bags that weighed about fifty pounds each.
-Every bag was an explosive device on its own, and a lethal danger to the soldier who carried it.
-One slip, one stray bullet, one wrong move and he would form his own crater.
-They also had the worry that all their effort would be for naught.
-Because once each chamber was completed and stocked with ammonal, it sat unused in the damp and dank, and ammonal didn’t explode when wet.
-It was such a big worry that engineers had to test the mines every day with electronic charges to make sure they were still viable.
+Engineers hauled them into the chambers in canvas bags weighing about fifty pounds each.
+I wouldn’t call ammonal a stable explosive either, which meant each bag became a lethal risk in itself.
+One slip, one stray bullet, one wrong move and the soldier carrying it would form his own crater.

-Of course, the biggest vulture on everyone’s shoulder was that the Germans would discover their activity.
+And Germans discovering their work proved the biggest vulture on everyone’s shoulder.
 In fact, the enemy had become deeply suspicious that something foul was afoot across the way.
 Over a dozen signs labeled “Deep Wells” had sprung up over Flanders.
-Soil samples studied by Germans showed elements of blue clay, which they knew was very deep and therefore suggested mining activity.
-Strange sounds were heard by listening posts, perhaps not enough to raise the alarm, but enough to raise the nerves.
+When German miners studied soil samples, they found elements of blue clay, which they knew resided deep down and therefore suggested mining activity.
+Listening posts picked up strange sounds beneath them.
+Not strange enough to raise the alarm, but enough to raise the nerves.

-The Germans had also started on their own mines.
-It would spell epic disaster if the two groups bumped into each other.
+The Germans had also started on their own mines, and it would spell epic disaster if the two groups bumped into each other.
 They came pretty close, too.
 In fact, they came within a hair’s breadth of each other – eighteen inches, to be exact.
 In a panic, all of the British tunnels were evacuated and the British Expeditionary prepared for the worst.

 Then the big day came.
-At 3:10am, the fuse was lit with synchronized watches to set off the biggest explosion in history up to that point.
+At 3:10am, British miners synchronized their watches, lit the fuse, and set off the biggest explosion in history up to that point.
 It had triple the firepower of the previous record holder in New York.
-It was so loud and forceful that windows in London rattled and shook.
+It pounded so loud and forceful that windows in London rattled and shook.
 People much closer to the earth-shattering explosion, if they lived through it, were swept away both physically and emotionally.